1If you return, O Israel,

 for I have spoken, I have purposed;

 I have not relented nor will I turn back.

 what do you mean that you dress in crimson,

 that you deck yourself with ornaments of gold,

 31For I heard a cry as of a woman in labour,

-anguish as of one giving birth to her first child,
+anguish as of one bringing forth her first child,

-the cry of the daughter of Zion gasping for breath,
+the cry of daughter Zion gasping for breath,

 stretching out her hands,